NCAR/python-tutorial/source/tutorials/yourfirst.rst

          If you are not comfortable with people using your code you can change the privacy and permission settings of your repository.
     ..

-5. How to publish to PyPi
+5. How to publish to PyPI

     With our package containing a properly formed :code:`setup.py`, it is now ready for publication on PyPI (https://pypi.org/).
     We don't recommend that you *actually* publish *this* package (i.e., the one you just created in this